peterudu/preserving-yankari/README.md

 - CSS
     - No errors were detected when tested with [W3C CSS validator](https://jigsaw.w3.org/css-validator/)
 ### Unfixed Bugs
-There was not enough time to fix the footer bug.
+- There was not enough time to fix the footer bug.
 The attempt was to make the footer stick to the bottom
 ## Deployment
-The site was deployed to GitHub pages.
+- The site was deployed to GitHub pages.
+For the deployment the following steps are taken:
-The link can be found <a href="https://peterudu.github.io/preserving-yankari/" target="_blank">
+    - In GitHub repository, navigate to the Settings tab
+    - From the left sidebar options select Pages and under Gihub Pages from source section drop-down menu, select the Master Branch
+    - c

+The live link to the hosted project is -

 ## Credits
+### Content
+- The text content
+- The icons used in the footer section were sourced from [W3C CSS validator](https://jigsaw.w3.org/css-validator/)
+### Media

 <ul>
     <li>The photo images used on all the pages are from Pixabay This Open Source site</li>
     <li>Information about Yankari were gathered from online articles from the World Wildlife Conservation and the Yankari Game Reserve Website</li>